 Access to finance is a critical factor in developing self-employment opportunities for people with disabilities.
 Microfinance institutions (MFIs) provide access to financial services for low-income people.
 In line with microfinance and poverty alleviation, the need to build an all-inclusive financial sector is paramount.
-Microfinance has been proved to be a beneficial tool in poverty reduction and, for this reason, all microfinancing institutions should mainstream the inclusion of persons with disabilities.
+Microfinance has been proved to be a beneficial tool in poverty reduction and, for this reason, all micro-financing institutions should mainstream the inclusion of persons with disabilities.
 Often persons with disabilities have been looked at as less enterprising than others and therefore less attractive candidates for micro-financing.
 This assessment is however unfounded and a large number of persons with disabilities can benefit from financial services.
 Although micro-financing institutions do not have a deliberate policy of not including persons with disabilities, the physical structure and design of the services provided tends to exclude them.

 Micro-financing institutions, disabled persons organizations and donor institutions can work together to alleviate the barriers persons with disabilities face in order to access micro-financing.
+For example, the Association of Microfinance Institutions of Uganda (AMFIU) is a network of microfinance institutions throughout the country that mainstreams financial services into existing structures for persons with disability through their "Microfinance and Disability" project.